alfaarizi/alfaarizi-library/README.md

 ## About

 This project is a web-based Library Management System that allows users to browse, review, and manage a collection of books.
-It supports user registration, login, book reviews, and admin features for adding or editing books, all managed through a simple PHP backend with JSON file storage.
+It supports user registration, login, book reviews, and admin features for adding or editing books, all managed through a PHP backend with JSON file storage.

 ## Preview